botbotbotbot/spaceII/README.md

 #TODO: Make a company that does something super super super conceptual, and make a really convincing website for it, including a national recognition section filled with fake logos

 #TODO: A game idea: an elevator that never stops going up. you can choose to stop at floors that keep increasing to let people off an on. you can hear their thoughts, and those change based on who's on the elevator, and what they're doing, or what item they bring on. also all the people are actually cats.

+Why don't apartments already have internet? like, why does everyone need to get their own internet, it doesn't make any sense.
+It should already exist the same way that electricity does, everywhere, ideally in every city, but this is a way to start, right? eesh